 This is a fast and economical way to treat panels, but remember dip treating timber only allows the surface of the wood to be protected not deep into the wood and once this layer has weathered away your wood will be exposed to all elements.

 Due to this treatment fading over time it is recommended by manufacturers to annually repeat this treatment which complies with their guarantee conditions to ensure a long lasting timber.
-This results in a cheaper product which is perfect if you're looking for a great product at a reasonable price, such as the Rowlinson Modular 8ft x 6ft Shed.
+This results in a cheaper product which is perfect if you're looking for a great product at a reasonable price.

 In addition to this, one important factor to keep in mind is that the shed must be kept off the ground with a proper base laid underneath before the instalment of the product.
 This helps establish a secure base with the reassurance of no moisture sneaking into the base of the dip treated timber product.
 Which could potentially critically weaken and shorten the life span.